florent-haxhiu/product-preview-card/README.md

 ### Useful resources

-- [Mozilla Developer Web docs](https://developer.mozilla.org/en-US/docs/Web/CSS) - This helped me use CSS better as they're documentation is just great and in-depth.
+- [Mozilla Developer Web docs](https://developer.mozilla.org/en-US/docs/Web/CSS) - This helped me use CSS better as the documentation is just great and in-depth.

 ## Author